Derry City and Strabane District Council - Dog Control Orders

 Q. Does my dog have to be kept on a lead in our parks?

-Dogs are required to be kept on a lead when being walked along all shared use pathways in our Council Parks but can be let off the lead when dog owners are not on the path.
+Dogs are required to be kept on a lead when being walked along all shared use pathways in our Council Parks but can be let off the lead when dog walkers are not on the path.
 It should be noted that dogs must be kept under control at all times i.e., a dog must be obedient and respond to the dog walker's commands.

 A notable exception is Brooke Park; dogs are required to be kept on a lead at all times throughout the park as this is an ornamental park.